Terunofuji Haruo: 2023

 Terunofuji withdrew from the July 2023 tournament on Day 4 after conceding back-to-back gold stars to top maegashira competitors Nishikigi and Tobizaru.
 Following the latter match he was seen with his hands on the shoulders of one of his assistants as he departed back to the locker room.
 His medical certificate stated that he would need a month of rest due to a herniated disc and vertebral endplate issues.
 It was Terunofuji's sixth withdrawal out of the last ten tournaments.
 Following the announcement of the rankings for the September tournament, Terunofuji expressed his reservations about taking part in the competition, although his presence remained a possibility if his back problems eased.
 Terunofuji eventually withdrew from the September tournament, which marked his seventh kyūjō since his yokozuna promotion.
 His stablemaster Isegahama said that although Terunofuji's muscles and knees were in great condition, he would need about a month of treatment for lower back pain.
 The official medical certificate noted that Terunofuji was being treated for a lumbar disc herniation and symptoms of diabetes.

 In preparation for the Autumn regional tour, Terunofuji offered clarification on the state of his back, nevertheless withdrawing from the first week of the tour to continue treatment, while ruling out surgery in order to compete at the Kyūshū tournament.
 By his own admission, the state of his back made training impossible, but Terunofuji was optimistic about the continuation of his career, taking part in the danpatsu-shiki of former sekiwake Okinoumi and performing his ring-entering ceremony at the Meiji Shrine on October 2.
 The day before planning to rejoin the regional tour, it was reported that part of Terunofuji's hip bone had previously been broken.

 Terunofuji withdrew again before the start of the November 2023 tournament, one day after cutting his practice short at his stable's lodging in Fukuoka in order to treat lower back pain.
 It was his eighth withdrawal since yokozuna promotion, and also meant that he would complete 2023 having participated in just one tournament for the full 15 days.
 After the November 2023 tournament, the Yokozuna Deliberation Council requested that Terunofuji compete at the following tournament in January.
-They indicated that they would make a comment should he not compete, which could including issuing a formal notice.
+They indicated that they would make a comment should he not compete, which could include issuing a formal notice.